kolomanschaft/updatejunkie/README.md

 * Specify arbitrary tags in articles (e.g. price, description, post-time, etc.)
 * Specify notification trigger-criteria based on tags (e.g. description contains X, price lower than Y, etc.)
 * Handle paging in websites
-* Presistent index of already processed articles
+* Persistent store of already processed articles
 * Configurable entirely through a RESTful JSON API and/or a JSON startup script
 * Easily extendable for new websites by using XML-based profiles